microsoft/napajs/docs/api/transport.md

 assert(!transport.isTransportable(new B()));
 ```
 ### <a name="register"></a> register(transportableClass: new(...args: any[]) => any): void
-Register a `Transportable` class before transport layer can marshall/unmarshall its instances.
+Register a `Transportable` class before the transport layer can marshall/unmarshall its instances.
 User can also use class decorator [`@cid`](#cid-decorator) for class registration.

 Example: